civicinfo/votebymail/newjersey.md

 #### Absentee/Mail-in eligibility
-Any voter can request an mail ballot.
+Any registered voter is eligible to request an mail ballot.

 **NOTE:** During the primary election, all registered voters were mailed a ballot.
 It's not confirmed if this will happen for the General election.

 #### How to apply for absentee/mail-in ballot
 Fill out the county-specific application form listed at [this website](https://nj.gov/state/elections/vote-by-mail.shtml) and return to the county clerk by mail or in-person.
+Email or fax are not acceptable since an original signature is required on the application.

 #### Absentee/mail-in application receipt deadline
 If requesting by mail, the deadline is Oct 27, 2020.